 The claim being made is that there is no such thing as objective truth and that it is all about your perspective.
 Then, there is the appeal to emotion.
-We all get uncomfortably sad, and want to help this sweet starving orphaned six year old girl.
+We all get uncomfortably sad and want to help this sweet starving orphaned six-year-old girl.
 We don’t want her to do die of starvation, we wish that her parents hadn’t died, and we wish that she wasn’t homeless.
 So then, with this image in mind, we are then persuaded to compromise the belief that stealing is wrong.
-The question asked in conclusion is “who are we to say this is wrong?”
-This questions singles out anyone that may still try to hold to the conviction that stealing is wrong, and attempt to make them feel like jerks.
+The question asked in conclusion is “Who are we to say this is wrong?”
+This question singles out anyone that may still try to hold to the conviction that stealing is wrong, and attempts to make them feel like jerks.
 This is a really sad scenario, but there are still no facts or evidence supporting the claim that there is no such thing as objective truth.

 Let’s look at another example: